A knee sleeve is a type of compression garment designed to bolster the integrity of the knee joint.

 9. Nordic Lifting Knee Sleeves

-Designed specifically to protect your knees during weight training the Nordic Lifting Knee Sleeves do just that.
-They’re thick and firm and help promote proper form whether you’re doing squats with a barbell or on the machine.
-Much to their credit the manufacturer stands by their product with a 1 year replacement guarantee.
+The Nordic Lifting Knee Sleeves are thick and firm and help promote proper form whether you’re doing squats with a barbell or on the machine.
+Much to their credit, the manufacturer stands by their product with a 1-year replacement guarantee.

 What we like: We like the job they do providing stability while lifting.
 We like how durable they are and that they tend to stay in place during your workout.
-We also appreciate the restrained design and that they don’t bunch up in the back when squatting.
+We also appreciate that they don’t bunch up in the back when squatting.

 10. UFlex Athletics Knee Compression Sleeve